 GOG 264: A Randomized Phase II Trial of Paclitaxel and Carboplatin vs. Bleomycin, Etoposide, and Cisplatin for Newly Diagnosed Advanced Stage and Recurrent Chemonaive Sex Cord-Stromal Tumors of the Ovary

-Arm I: Paclitaxel and Carboplatin ?
-Patients will receive the drug paclitaxel intravenously over three hours followed by the drug carboplatin over one hour (for a total infusion time of four hours) every 21 days.
+arm i: Paclitaxel and Carboplatin x Patients will receive the drug paclitaxel intravenously over three hours followed by the drug carboplatin over one hour (for a total infusion time of four hours) every 21 days.
 They will continue to receive this treatment for a total of six cycles as long as their cancer does not get worse and they do not experience unacceptable side effects.

-About 10 people will take part in this study at UT Southwestern and Parkland Health and amp; Hospital System.
-There will be about 128 participants will be enrolled on this study in multiple medical centers throughout the United States.
+about 10 people will take part in this study at uT Southwestern and Parkland Health and Hospital System.
+There will be about 128 participants will be enrolled on this study in multiple medical centers throughout the united States.

 3.11 Patients diagnosed with histologically confirmed ovarian stromal tumor [granulosa cell tumor, granulosa cellxtheca cell tumor, Sertoli-Leydig cell tumor (androblastoma), steroid (lipid) cell tumor, gynandroblastoma, unclassified sex cord-stromal tumor, sex cord tumor with annular tubules].

 3.12 Patients must have newly diagnosed, Stage IIA x IV disease and must be entered within eight weeks from surgery; they may have either measurable residual disease by RECIST criteria, or they may have no measurable residual disease; OR, they must have biopsy-proven recurrent disease of any stage and have never received cytotoxic chemotherapy.